 How can your fertility treatment protocol change to increase the likelihood of pregnancy?

 When a treatment cycle does not result in a pregnancy, some patients see the attempt as a failure.
 This couldn’t be further from the truth.
 Changes in medication, treatment type, and introducing genetic testing can all lead to an increased likelihood of pregnancy next time around.

-“The reality for patients is that fertility treatment is a great diagnostic tool,” explains Dr. Shruti Malik of Shady Grove Fertility’s Fair Oaks and Woodbridge, VA offices.
+“The reality for patients is that fertility treatment is a great diagnostic tool,” explains Dr. Shruti Malik of Shady Grove Fertility’s Fair Oaks, VA and Arlington, VA offices.
 “Treatment allows us to gain valuable insights into your fertility that no diagnostic test can give us.
 Each attempt gives us an opportunity to make changes until we get the formula just right so that conception can happen.”